 The Innovative Approach to PFAS Treatment Systems

-The Town of Danvers selected Hazen in 2020 to provide the preliminary design of a per- and polyfluoroalkyl substances (PFAS) removal system for two wells used to supplement surface water supply.
-Both wells had detectable levels of PFAS concentrations – chemicals that have known adverse human health effects – with Well 1 exceeding the Massachusetts MCL for the sum of six PFAS compounds (PFAS6).
+In 2020, the Town of Danvers selected Hazen to provide the preliminary design of a per- and polyfluoroalkyl substances (PFAS) removal system for two wells used to supplement surface water supply.
+Both wells had detectable concentrations of PFAS – chemicals that have known adverse human health effects – with Well 1 exceeding the Massachusetts maximum contaminant level for the sum of six PFAS compounds (PFAS6).
 Hazen was tasked with implementing PFAS6 treatment at both wells while simultaneously addressing iron and manganese concerns at Well 1.

 Dr. Erik Rosenfeldt is Hazen’s Drinking Water Practice Lead and a senior member of the firm’s Reuse and Applied Research groups.